novoda/droidcon-booth/README.md

 - Evil things to the test runner or devices
 - Sound (sorry guys, but we have to stand next to it)
 - Touch other peoples tests, cmon we're all buds!
+- Write a failing test, no exceptions, force closes, major main thread blocking (a little bit is ok)

 Stuff to try and avoid
 - Touching the production source code.
 We would prefer you hacked around limitations with reflection.
 Adding resources to the main source set is fine though.